theholy7/theholy7.github.io/_posts/2025-03-25-win-win-negotiations.md

 ## Ending thoughts

+I know that this article ended up quite long.
+If you just jumped straight to the end looking for a TL;DR, here it is.
 It's about being win-win, and how to be win-win.
 Stay positive, and not naive.

+What should you do in practice?
+1. Create mutualism
+1. Ask and learn
+1. Be Translucent
+1. Exchange instead of giving
+1. Build common meaning
+1. Be faithful to the process
+1. Commit to putting effort in

-I think I will try to adopt this framework for a while, and see what it brings me.
+I will try to adopt this framework for a while, and see what it brings me.
 It won't always be perfect, but I will try to not panic, try not to be naive, and I will commit to the effort and the process.